Clavulinopsis (foraminifera)

-Clavulinopsis is a genus of foraminifera from the Upper Cretaceous of the United States (Texas, Arkansas), included in the Textulariida.
+Clavulinopsis is a genus of foraminiferans from the Upper Cretaceous of the United States (Texas, Arkansas), included in the Textulariida.
 The type species is Clavulinopsis hofkeri Banner and Desai, 1985.

 Clavulinopsis has a free aggulinated test with a considerable calcareous groundmass.
 The early stage is triserial, later abruptly becoming uniserial; cross section triangular.
 Sutures are slightly depressed, horizontal to slightly arched at the center of the flattened sides.
 Lateral walls are filled with fine micro-tubular cavities (term: canaliculate) that open into the chamber interiors, but are sealed externally by a finely agglutinated outer layer.
 Septa are solid, without micro-tubular cavities.
 The aperture is cribrate, with irregular pores at the end of a slightly produced neck.